-- Prior to the experiment: - Every individual's notebook needs to be prepared with all tables and notes necessary for the specific experiment prior to coming to lab. - Every group should come with a laptop that has sufficient software to plot data as you collect it.
-The specific software should be prepared before coming to lab. - During the lab session: - Your group should assess your data as it is collected, either visually with a plot, or by forming a table, or both. - It is your responsibility to repeat data measurements in cases where things have gone awry. - Notebook grade: Your TA will check your notebook both before and after the experiment, and grade it as acceptable (100%), unacceptable (50%) or empty (0%).
+- Prior to the experiment: - Every individual's notebook needs to be prepared with all tables and notes necessary for the specific experiment prior to coming to lab.
+This will be uploaded to Canvas prior to the lab session and will determine your Notebook Grade (see grade computation below). - Every group should come with a laptop that has sufficient software to plot data as you collect it.
+The specific software should be prepared before coming to lab. - During the lab session: - Your group should assess your data as it is collected, either visually with a plot, or by forming a table, or both. - It is your responsibility to repeat data measurements in cases where things have gone awry.